What is Digital Transformation?

 Are Digital Assistants a Digital Transformation tool?

 Yes.
-Digital Assistants borrow on the successful UX established by Siri and Google Now as reliable handheld "companions" that you can query using just your voice.
-These smart assistants are not just easily accessible with voice recognition, they also act as a "hub" or "gateway" to other apps installed on the phone by triggering rideshare requests, money transfers or even changes to IoT devices like a smart lightbulb.
+Digital Assistants borrow on the successful UX established by Siri and Google Assistant as reliable handheld "companions" that you can query using just your voice.
+These smart assistants are not just easily accessible with voice recognition, they also act as a hub or gateway to other apps installed on the phone by triggering rideshare requests, money transfers or even changes to IoT devices like a smart lightbulb.

-This pattern is what Digital Assistant is bringing to the enterprise context: Instead of being a phone-only experience, it is available as a responsive design web app or is simply added as a "companion" chatbot into existing chat channels the organization uses.
-Then instead of triggering apps from the App Store, it communicates with APIs available from almost any enterprise application.
+And instead of triggering actions just withother apps from the App Store, they communicate with APIs available from almost any enterprise application.
 These API connections allow the assistant to both retrieve results the user asked for, but also trigger workflows and requests in these systems on behalf of the user.